Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Introduction

 where $(e_{ij})$ is the standard basis of $\Mat_n(\k)$ defined by $e_{ij}(\mathbf{e}_k) = \delta_{jk} \mathbf{e}_i$ if $(\mathbf{e}_i)_{i=1}^n$ is a basis of $\k^n$.
 In other words, $\mathrm{P}$ is the transposition operator given by:

-{\bf Theorem A}. {\it There is a natural explicit bijection between $\MM_\infty(\AA\ot R)$ and the equivalence classes of formal skew-symmetric solutions $r^{x_1x_2}_{y_1y_2}$ of the set-theoretic AYBE of the following type.
+{\bf Theorem A}. {\it There is a natural explicit bijection between $\MM_\infty(\AA\ot R)$ and the equivalence classes of formal skew-symmetric solutions $r^{x_1x_2}_{y_1y_2}$ of the general AYBE of the following type.
 We let $x_1,x_2,y_1,y_2$ to be formal variables and consider

 of the form

 such that \eqref{Rid} is satisfied in $\Mat_n(\k)\ot\Mat_n(\k)\ot R[[x_1,x_2,x_3,y_1,y_2,y_3]][\De^{-1}]$, where $\De=\prod_{i<j}(x_j-x_i)(y_j-y_i)$.
 The skew-symmetry is the equation \eqref{skew-sym-eq}.
 The equivalence between such solutions is given by \eqref{equivalence-eq}, with